A1y0sh4/The-Great-Unciv-Rework/README.md

 # The Great Civ Rework
 It's an ambitious project that aims to modifiy the game, without removing the vanilla feeling.
 It includes: civs, buildings and policies, and offers the player new original mechanics to play with.
-So far I improved every civ in the game and changed most policies and buildings.
+Few years ago I had the idea to create my own first mod and this led me to this project; I hope that you shall appreciate the passion I put in my work as much I enjoyed coding it.